claryzw/Cozmo/README.md

 # Cozmo Chatbot with Go (CLI)

-The chatbot is built using Go programming language.
+The chatbot is built using the Go programming language.

 ## File Directory